Get A Free Legal Consultation

 A native of the metro St. Louis area, Amy has always looked for ways to give back to her community.
 She began her career with legal aid as a family law attorney and worked as an assistant state’s attorney before joining the firm.
-She is a past director of the Simmons Employee Foundation, which has donated more than $1 million to charities in the St. Louis area.
+She is a past director of the firm’s employee foundation, which has donated more than $1 million to charities in the St. Louis area.
 She also founded and is the coordinator for the firm’s pro bono program and serves on the 3rd Judicial Circuit Pro Bono Committee in Madison County.

 Amy was instrumental in the formation of the firm’s official pro bono program.
 Amy collaborated with former Chief Judge Ann Callis of the Third Judicial Circuit Court and the Illinois State Bar Association (ISBA) to identify the community’s most needed services.
 As a former family law attorney, she trained attorneys within the firm on guardian ad litum cases, offering free representation to minors and disabled adults in custody and guardianship disputes.
 She also collaborated with the Veterans’ Legal Support Clinic at John Marshall Law School in 2008 to facilitate training for downstate volunteer attorneys who were willing to represent veterans in their Veterans’ Administration claims.